joncros/DataMuse_Viz/README.md

 sudo apt install redis-server
 </pre>

-Then install the packages listed in requirements-dev.txt (currently, only fakeredis) that are required to run unit tests.
+In order to be able to run unit tests, install the packages listed in requirements-test.txt (currently, only fakeredis).

 Then, you need to install <a href="https://devcenter.heroku.com/articles/heroku-cli">Heroku CLI</a>.